Chelsea Joy Eats

 Back to the gingerbread obsession.

 I adore warm spices.
 Cinnamon, clove, ginger, nutmeg, allspice, cardamom, star anise... you find them in almost all "fall" spice blends, in different combinations.
 Pumpkin pie spice, chai spice, and gingerbread spice are all some combination of those.
-Pretty crazy when you think about it, isn't it?
+Pretty wild when you think about it, isn't it?
 Just goes to show how endless the spice possibilities are.

 So, for this recipe, I put together my go-to combo of gingerbread spices.
 I've included that recipe here, too!
 You'll have lots of gingerbread spice leftover, so get creative with it - add it to cookies, quick breads (like my pumpkin banana bread!), your morning coffee or tea.
 Or make these brownies.
 Again and again and again.
 I wouldn't blame you!